ehsansalehi/Python-Modern-Calculator/README.md

 A sleek, feature-rich scientific calculator built with Python and the CustomTkinter library, offering a modern dark-themed user interface.

 ![Calculator Screenshot](screenshot.PNG)
-*(Replace the placeholder image above with an actual screenshot of your calculator)*

 ## Description